Chart Color Schemes

 Rushworth features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 64.1% of all households, including 19.4% that are couples with children, 34.3% that are couples without children, and 9.5% that are single parent families.
+Family households dominate at 64.1% of all households, comprising 19.4% couples with children, 34.3% couples without children, and 9.5% single parent families.
 Non-family households make up the remaining 35.9%, with lone person households at 33.0% and group households comprising 2.7% of the total.
-The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.
+The median household size of 2.2 people is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households